Agency Workers Regulations 2010

 - be informed about job vacancies (however this does not mean they are eligible to apply for vacancies).

-After a 12-week qualifying period, an agency worker will be entitled to the same basic conditions of employment as if they had been directly employed by the hirer on day one of the assignment, specifically:
+, an agency worker will be entitled to the same basic conditions of employment as if they had been directly employed by the hirer on day one of the assignment, specifically:

 - pay – including any fee, bonus, commission, or holiday pay relating to the assignment.
 It does not include redundancy pay, contractual sick pay, and maternity, paternity or adoption pay